Getting Started with Workspaces

 To get started with workspaces, the first step is to enable Workspaces as a feature and then create your first workspace.
 Data from playbooks, apps, and other key resources will be migrated to this workspace.
 For more information on enabling workspaces, see Configure General Settings.

 You can create additional workspaces such as Dev and Production.
-Use these workspaces to plan the organization of playbooks, apps, and other resources into specific workspaces based on your requirement.
+Use these workspaces to plan the organization of playbooks, apps, and other resources into specific workspaces based on your requirements.
 You must specify the user groups that can use this workspace.
 You can create a maximum of 10 workspaces.
 For more information on creating workspaces, see Manage Workspaces.

 You can mark a workspace as restricted if an approval process is required to publish playbooks to that workspace.
 For example, you can mark the Production workspace as restricted since it may store critical resources.